Tuesday, September 30, 2008

 "No movie anytime soon, the only thing original series thing planned in the near future is Rockman 9 for VC and PS3 Download." -The Shadow (Capcom Insider)

 'The Shadow's' comment was soon swept under the rug.
-I mean c'mon, we've been hearing claims of a MM9 for years.
-Why would I, or anyone else for that matter, believe some random individual?
-Well, what happened next was truly unexpected...
+I mean c'mon; we've been hearing Mega Man 9 rumors for years.
+Why would I - or anyone else for that matter - believe anything some random commenter had to say?

-The Shadow revealed himself as a "beta tester" from the innards of Capcom USA (later revealed to be a front).
-His intentions were simple and fair: leak as much MM9 info as he could to the fan base using my blog to spread the word.
+In our first exchange The Shadow told me he was a "beta tester" from the innards of Capcom USA.
+His intentions were simple and fair: to leak as much MM9 info as he could to the fans, using my blog to spread the word.
 Two days later, I publicly released every morsel of MM9 info The Shadow provided in this post.
 The information was as follows:

 "-Rockman 9 will feature a retro 8-bit art style, a homage to the earlier games.